 Water - calculated using the average residential rate of \$38.06, which assumes 10,000 gallons is used monthly.
-Elementary school revenue determined using a current elementary school.

 Sewer - calculated using the average residential rate of \$30.16, which assumes 6,000 gallons is treated monthly.
-Elementary school revenue determined using a current elementary school.

 Water and Sewer - calculated using operational costs per active accounts.
-The projected number of residential units and one elementary school in the proposed annexation were used to estimate costs.
+The projected number of residential units associated with the proposed annexation were used to estimate costs.
 The rates the City pays for water and sewer treatment were increased by 1 cent per year.